wiltonsr/opentracker-docker/README.md

 ## Using in `open` Mode

-The image has `/bin/opentracker` binary as [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) and `-f /etc/opentracker/opentracker.conf` as default [CMD](https://docs.docker.com/engine/reference/builder/#exec-form-entrypoint-example).
+The image has `/tini -- /bin/opentracker` binary as [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) and `-f /etc/opentracker/opentracker.conf` as default [CMD](https://docs.docker.com/engine/reference/builder/#exec-form-entrypoint-example).

+We use [tini](https://github.com/krallin/tini), a tiny but valid init for containers, to manage `PID 1` and correctly handle signals to `opentracker`.

 So you can run: